|

 opportunities for spiritual growth.

-Spiritual Formation in Individuals in Community
+Christian Spiritual Formation in Community

-SFiI cannot happen in isolation.
-A balanced SFiI always occurs in community.
-We
+Christian spiritual formation cannot happen in isolation.
+A balanced Christian

 are social beings.
 An individual must grow in the process of spiritual formation